 Office: TH E 274 Phone: (716) 673-4656

-district.
-Presently, Dr. Lillie is the Editorial Associate for the Journal of Language, Identity, and Education.
-She is also on the Advisory Committee of the Language Policy and Research Network
+Dr. Lillie is Associate Editor for the Journal of Language, Identity, and Education (http://www.tandfonline.com/toc/hlie20/current)andis on the Advisory Committee for the Language Policy Research Network (LPREN),

 Dr. Lillie’s current research and scholarly interests include the following: Language